Speak to an expert today 01270 440 341 020 3633 2107

 5. Fighting the fire and using a fire extinguisher if it is safe to do so.

-In order to carry out these fire marshal responsibilities, the fire marshal will have smaller tasks to perform to both prevent a fire and to aid a safe evacuation.
+In order to carry out these fire marshal responsibilities, the fire warden will have smaller tasks to perform to both prevent a fire and to aid a safe evacuation.
+For example, a fire warden working in a kitchen would likely have to perform more functions day-to-day than a fire warden working in a gym.

 Fire Marshal Responsibilities For Preventing A Fire

-In order to prevent a fire there are several measures a fire marshal can take.
+To prevent a fire, there are several measures a fire marshal can take.
 These can be daily, weekly, monthly or annual tasks that help in ensuring a fire does not break out.

 • Checking fire escape routes